fturib/coredns/plugin/k8s_external/README.md

 ns1.dns.example.org.
 5 IN  AAAA ....
 ~~~

 Note we use the `dns` subdomain to place the records the DNS needs (see the `apex` directive).
-Also
-note the SOA's serial number is static.
-The IP addresses of the nameserver records are those of the
+The IP addresses of the nameserver records are those of the CoreDNS service.
-CoreDNS service.

 The *k8s_external* plugin handles the subdomain `dns` and the apex of the zone by itself, all other
 queries are resolved to addresses in the cluster.